Samuel-van-Gurp/Image-Compression/README.md

     {36, 46, 48, 50, 56, 50, 52, 49}};
 ```

-#### 4. ZigZagEndode the transforme image blocks
+#### 4. ZigZag encode the transformed image blocks

-Now that we have our transformed an quantised image blocks we need to store them efficenly. to do this we want to order the coeffcents from high to low frequanecy. this means we travers the image blok in a zig zag pattern as shown in the snipit below
+Now that we have our transformed and quantized image blocks, we need to store them efficiently.
+To do this, we want to order the coefficients from high to low frequency.
+This means we traverse the image block in a zigzag pattern as shown in the snippet below:

 ```cpp
 imageBlock = {{1,  2,  6,   7},